sambody/inkscape-grid-maker/README.md

 You will find the Guides Grid Maker under menu **Extensions > Render > Guides grid maker**. (so *not* Guides creator, and *not* Grid).

-Change the settings (columns, columns width, etc), you can use the Live preview to preview it.
-If you're happy with the settings, click Apply before clicking Close.
+Change the settings, click Apply.
+Close, done.

-Note: you can choose to automatically delete all existing guides before applying the new guides.
+Or change the settings, show Live Preview of the changes, adjust, click Apply.
+Close, done.

 That's it.